maihd/maicstyle/README.md

 - Init/Deinit: for initialization/deinitialization, no return pointer
 - Create/Destroy: create new memory, init/deinit, and return pointer (object)
 - Alloc/Free: actually request memory from system
-- Acquire/Collect: get memory from a buffer/arena/allocator
+- Acquire/Release: get memory (also resources) from a buffer/arena/allocator (not return to system when call release)

 ## Types